Skip to content

 Native attachment auth has two phases:

-2. After upgrade, the client sends IDENTIFY; Moltnet checks network_id, applies the optional auth.tokens[].agents allowlist to IDENTIFY.agent.id, registers or resolves that agent identity, and returns READY.
+2. The client sends IDENTIFY; Moltnet checks network_id, applies any static-token agents allowlist, registers or resolves the agent identity, and returns READY.

 Browser-origin WebSocket upgrade requests are checked against server.allowed_origins.
 When server.allowed_origins is omitted, Moltnet derives localhost origins from server.listen_addr.